fandco-public/ProductTestsAndResults/ICALtoCSVConverter.md

 ![bug1.png](ICALtoCSVConverter_screenshots/bug1.png)
 [calender.ics](ICALtoCSVConverter_test_data/calendar.ics)

+#### ANSWER

+*Failed to reproduce* in this tester commit: 7f72d28.
+Perhaps the 'Apply' button was not clicked?
+Moved the 'Apply' button closer to the date fields in hopes it is not missed.

 ### Bug 2:

 After converting the file from .ics to .cvs.
 The same file is re-uploaded to the ".csv to .ics" section.
 Apply different date-time formats to the file results (rows), and you can see the incorrect format is applied to the resultant "Start Date/End Date" columns as shown in the screenshot below.